 Connection Options: An HDMI port on the soundbar will make setting up the unit easy, but digital optical ports work well too for connecting to a TV.
+If you’re connecting multiple external devices for optical audio, check how many optical digital input ports your desired device has.
 If you plan to stream music from your smartphone or tablet through the soundbar, Bluetooth connectivity compatibility is a must.
 And for improved sound quality over Bluetooth, look for compatibility with the aptX compression algorithm.
 Some soundbars include built-in WiFi connectivity to simplify the process of accessing streaming audio services, such as Sonos’ Playbar.

 No Remote: Although most soundbar remote controls are simple units, having a remote control is important.
 You’ll likely be sitting far from the TV and soundbar location, so you don’t want to have to stand up and press buttons on the soundbar each time you want to adjust the audio.
+An included remote control gives you quick and easy access to volume control as well, which can come in handy if you need to lower the volume suddenly.
 If your soundbar doesn’t ship with a remote, most of our best universal remotes should be able to control the sound bar.
 That said, some units don’t even offer a remote control capability.